-- (9) Provide decision-making authority as delegated by the Commission within its Strategic Partnerships. - (10)Fosters an atmosphere of creativity, ingenuity, initiative, teamwork, and cohesiveness within the investment division and the RSIC.
+- (9) Provide decision-making authority as delegated by the Commission pursuant to S.C.
+Code § 9-16-330(B) and the Investment Authority Delegation Policy as approved by the Commission. - (10)Provide decision-making authority as delegated by the Commission within its Strategic Partnerships. - (11)Fosters an atmosphere of creativity, ingenuity, initiative, teamwork, and cohesiveness within the investment division and the RSIC.